Trauma-Team-International/Home/icu_burden/README.md

     - such patients will be added to day_total_cases
 - some patients may not be admittable due to lack of current capacity
     - such patients will die

+First get the [code](https://github.com/autonomio/trauma-team-international/blob/master/icu_burden/icu_burden_simulator.py) on to your machine, and then run it.